prvkrishna/altimetrik-login-register/README.md

+Execute the npm install cmd's in these two folders:
+      "cd altimetrik-login-register"
+       and
+      "cd altimetrik-login-register/server".

 // To run in development:
-   1) cd altimetrik-login-register.
-Execute: npm start cmd
+   1) cd altimetrik-login-register" and then execute "npm start" cmd

-   2) To build for the production deployment, execute: npm run build cmd.
-      Creates a build folder in the root folder
-   3) Development server is running on 3000 port
+   2) Development server is running on 3000 port

+   3) TO run in development mode requires server to validate users from db, run server by navigating to "cd altimetrik-login-register/server" and execute "node server.js"

 //Running in the production:
-   1) cd altimetrik-login-register/server
+   1) Execute  "npm run build" cmd by navigating to "cd altimetrik-login-register".
+      Creates a build folder in the root folder.
+Minimizing all the files of specific extension into single file.

+   2) then "cd altimetrik-login-register/server"

-   2) using node (or) nodemon (or) pm2, execute server.js file For eg: node server.js
+   3) Using node (or) nodemon (or) pm2, execute server.js file For eg: node server.js
                   (or)
               pm2 server.js (need to install pm2 globally)

 //**
    Production server is running on 8080 port as of now.
-   Open localhost:8080
-**//
+   Open localhost:8080.
+Before this the above steps to be performed to get the build files **//

 Technology: